israelalejo/HeartDisease/README.md

 # HeartDisease

 This is the Kaggle Competition that uses Machine Learning to predict whether an individual has heart disease or not.
+This project was coded using Python via Jupyter Notebook.